First Published: Jan.31.2019

 He said: “I was at a red light deep in my thoughts when I heard a long constant horn along with a sharp shout; ‘Hey foal-donkey, when are you going to move?’

 The street was quiet with no traffic.
-At the next red light, our cars were side by side with the windows down.
+At the next red light, my cars was side by side with the angry driver, and windows were down.

 I turned my head, smiled and said: ‘First of all, did you know foal is a young donkey.
 Secondly, you should have called me jackass or jack-donkey.
 If I’m a donkey, then you must be Solomon since you can talk to animals.
 And finally, I was deep into my thoughts and I am really sorry about that.’